brenprie/BLS-data-prep/README.md

-# Project 1: BLS data prep, for future analysis -- Work From Home, Productivity and Work-Life Balance Impacts
+# Project 1: Work From Home, Productivity and Work-Life Balance Impacts -- STEP 1: Data Prep

-The Covid-19 pandemic pushed many to work from home (WFH), but as the health crisis has receded, a question that employers and employees alike have faced is whether to return to in-person work or whether to retain remote-work options.
+The Covid-19 pandemic pushed many to work from home (WFH), but as the health crisis has receded, a question that employers and employees alike have faced is whether to return to in-person work or to maintain remote-work options.
 I seek to help inform this discussion by examining impacts of WFH using data available from the Bureau of Labor Statistics (BLS).
-As a first step, in the current project I prepare the data for subsequent analysis.
+In the current project I prepare the data.
+In a future project I will conduct the analysis.

 Potential questions to explore:
 * Who works from home?
 Differences across industries and occuptions pre-pandemic (2014 to 2018) vs post-pandemic (2019 to 2023).